Arenado out at plate in game-ending replay reversal - Philly

+"It was a bizarre game," Chicago manager Joe Maddon said.
+"I don't think I've been out on the field that often without getting kicked off, ever.
+Fortunately nobody got hurt."

-Cubs star Kris Bryant left in the first inning after he was hit on the head with a 96 mph pitch from German Marquez.
-The ball made a loud sound as it hit off the underside of the flap of his helmet, and it was not immediately clear how much direct contact it made his Bryant's head.
-Cubs spokesman Peter Chase said Bryant passed tests and had no sign of a concussion.
+Bryant left in the first inning after he was hit by a 96 mph pitch from German Marquez.
+The ball made a loud sound as it hit off the underside of the flap of Bryant's helmet.
+Cubs spokesman Peter Chase said Bryant passed tests and had no sign of a concussion but had a cut over his left eye.

+"I think KB's fine," Maddon said.
+"I have no idea until I'm spoken to by the doctors.
+I hope that's the case."

+More than three hours later after Bryant was helped off the4 field, David Dahl's two-out walk against Brandon Morrow loaded the bases with two outs in the ninth, and Morrow bounced an 0-2 slider that ricocheted off the mitt of catcher Willson Contreras.

+An announced crowd of 40,137 that included many Cubs fans waited patiently for the ruling, and half of Coors Field erupted in cheers when the play was upheld.

+"I knew he was out.
+It was almost like in slow motion," said Morrow, who got his fourth save.
+"I set my glove right in front of the bag and watched him slide right into it."

 Tommy La Stella, Kyle Schwarber and Victor Caratini hit RBI singles later in the first off Marquez (1-2).
-Baez's seventh homer made it 4-0 in the second and Jason Heyward had a two-run single in the third for a 6-0 lead.
+Javier Baez's seventh homer made it 4-0 in the second and Jason Heyward had a two-run single in the third for a 6-0 lead.
+Baez had three RBIs.

 Jose Quintana (2-1) allowed four runs and eight hits in 5 1/3 innings.
 He struck out seven, raising his big league total to 1,004.